EthanLe-hub/Task-Manager-Assessment/README.md

 -
 Vercel Live Link: https://task-manager-assessment-eta.vercel.app/

-This is an advance responsive Kanban-style drag-and-drop task board that allows people to manage their workflows.
+This is an advanced, responsive, Kanban-style drag-and-drop task board that helps people manage their workflows.
 Users are authenticated with their own guest accounts and can create and control their tasks with robust data persistence.

 Key Features:
 -